Aniket-pd/Spotlight-Search/README.md

 - Optional `Alt+Space` shortcut.
 - Command suggestions with inline ghost completions and contextual answers (e.g., tab count for "Tab sort").
 - Command `> reindex` to rebuild the local search index on demand.
+- Extension options page to toggle indexed data sources and choose your default web search provider.
 - All processing performed locally—no network calls.
 - Domain-first tab sort command to organize each window's tabs while keeping pinned tabs in place.
 - Tab shuffle command to randomize unpinned tabs when you want a fresh perspective.